 It was most likely invented in Jamaica before spreading to the American South via Jamaican tourism brochures.

-I adapted this hummingbird cake recipe from The Perfect Cake by America’s Test Kitchen.
+I adapted this hummingbird cake recipe from The Perfect Cake (affiliate link) by America's Test Kitchen.

 I feel like their method for reducing the pineapple juice allows for concentrated flavor.
 It also adds moisture to the cake.

 - This hummingbird cake recipe calls for roasting the pecans and they taste so much better this way!

 - The cream cheese frosting has hints of cinnamon which enhances the overall cake flavor.

 - Both oil and butter are used, which adds moisture and richness to the finished product.

 This is the best hummingbird cake!
 It is the perfect sweet cake for parties and get-togethers.